If your child is taking the CAT4 test, this guide will help you and your child understand what to expect. Read on to:

 Your child will be tested on their ability to recognise shapes within other shapes.
 They will need to identify, from five options built of more complex shapes, which option has the shape hidden within it.

 Your child's CAT4 test will be marked by computer.
-Marks will be given for every correct answer and combined to calculate a raw score.
+Marks are given for every correct answer and combined to calculate a raw score.

 This raw score will then be converted into a Standardised Age Score (SAS).
 This is a statistical process that takes into account your child's age in years and months at the time of taking the test, ensuring that younger children in the year group are not disadvantaged.
 The SAS is usually the most important piece of data that schools will take from the test results.
 A SAS score of 100 places a child as exactly average for their age group.